Veterans Benefits in Nebraska (2026)

 Frequently Asked Questions

 Apply through the VA by submitting VA Form 21-2680.
-You can apply online at va.gov, by mail, or with help from a Veterans Service Organization.
+Nebraska veterans can apply online at va.gov, by mail, or with help from an accredited Veterans Service Organization or Nebraska Department of Veterans' Affairs claims officer.

 Need Help Understanding Your Options?